jamiesmith/astrosaloon/_posts/2018-03-21-cpc-madness.md

 <!--more-->

 {%
-  include figure image_path="/assets/images/vertical_mw_clone.jpg"
+  include figure image_path="/assets/images/cpc-2.jpg"
-  alt="Another Milky Way image"
-  caption="You are here ->"
+  alt="The business end of the CPC" caption="You are here ->"
 %}